zluigon/Classy-Coders-Inc/README.md

 Create a subclass `Manager` that extends `Employee` and has the following additional property and methods:
 - `department`: A string representing the department the manager is in charge of.
-- `employeesManaged`: A property that holds an array of `Employees` the manager manages.
+- `employeesManaged`: A *private* property that holds an array of `Employees` the manager manages.
 - `getDepartment()`: A method that returns the department of the manager.
-- `setDepartment()`: A method that returns the department of the manager.
+- `setDepartment(department)`: A method that returns the department of the manager.

 ## `SoftwareEngineer`

 Create a class of `SoftwareEngineer` that extends `Employee` and has the following additional properties and methods:
 - `programmingLanguages`: A *private* property that holds an array of programming languages the software engineer knows.
-- `getLanguages`: A method to return the `programmingLanguages` that the engineer knows.
+- `getLanguages()`: A method to return the `programmingLanguages` that the engineer knows.
 - `setLanguage(language)`: A method to update the `programmingLanguages` with a new language to the array.